substack/yarnify/README.markdown

 =====

 ```
+Usage:

-Usage: yarnify [directory] OPTIONS
+  yarnify knit [files or directories] OPTIONS

-Generate a yarn output bundle from all the html and css files in [directory].
+    Bundle css and html files and directories into a single javascript file.

     OPTIONS
       -o output file or '-' (default)

 ```

 methods